funmicra/Home-Lab/Fundamentals/Docker/exerceses/1st-app/README.md

 You should see my-wordpress and my-mysql in the list.

-## 3️⃣ Start the full stack with Docker-Compose
+## 3️⃣ Start the full stack with "docker-compose"

 ```bash
 # Start containers in detached mode